Official Community Plan

 In broad terms, an Official Community Plan (OCP) is a guide used by City Council and City staff for decision making on planning and land management issues.
 It provides direction related to elements such as the location and type of residential, commercial and industrial development; the availability of transportation choices and utility servicing; and environmental, social and economic issues.

-While an Official Community Plan is “official” in that is an adopted bylaw by City Council, it is also a living document that may be amended from time to time to reflect changes in the community.
+While an Official Community Plan is “official” in that it is an adopted bylaw by City Council, it is also a living document that may be amended from time to time to reflect changes in the community.

 Please note: The Official Community Plan is currently undergoing a comprehensive review during 2020-2021 as part of the REIMAGINE NANAIMO process.
 Please click here to learn more about REIMAGINE NANAIMO.